Paper

 Abstract

 The Basilisk project introduces the largest end-to-end open-source system-on-chip (SoC) to date, successfully integrating a 64-bit Linux-capable RISC-V core on a 34 mm² die.
-Implemented in 130 nm BiCMOS technology, this effort

 Research